Manaslu Circuit Trek

 Training to Do the Manaslu Circuit Trek

-To complete the Manaslu Circuit Trek successfully, one must prepare both physically and psychologically and obtain the required permits to enter the restricted areas.
+To complete the Manaslu Circuit Trek successfully, trekkers must prepare both physically and psychologically and obtain the required permits to enter the restricted areas.
 If any of these steps are ignored, the trek can become more challenging or even dangerous.

 Physical Preparation